samuelcolvin/notbook/README.md

 * `notbook build my-logic.py` - where the HTML document is built once and the process exists, if execution raises an exception, no document is built and the processes exits with code `1`.
-* or, `notbook watch my-logic.py` - where the file is watched and a web-server is started showing the document, when the file changes the HTML document is updated and the page automatically updates giving instant feedback
+* or, `notbook watch my-logic.py` - where the file is watched and a web-server is started showing the document, when the file changes the HTML document is updated and the page automatically updates giving almost instant feedback

 The python script(s) containing all logic:
  * only contain valid python syntax